GAurelG/How-To/Server_Administration.md

 I want to add a block storage to the droplet to install nextcloud on it and thus allow the document storage to grow with usage.
+I will install the storage and configure the /etc/fstab to mount it at boot on /snap That is what I did and the problem I found when trying to backup, is that nextcloud is using another location for data and configuration.
+By defalut we can find where they are located by looking at the environment variable:

+`$SNAP` for the nextcloud software app data `$SNAP_DATA` for the apache/PHP/MySQL/Redis logs, keys and certificates, NySQL database, Redis Database, Nextcloud config, nextcloud apps

+`$SNAP_COMMON` contains the user data and nextcloud logs

+These by default point to:
+- `$SNAP` -> `/snap/nextcloud/current/`
+- `$SNAP_DATA` -> `/var/snap/nextcloud/current`
+- `$SNAP_COMMON` -> `/var/snap/nextcloud/common/`

+these information can also be retrieved (and even changed) by looking/editing the file:
+`/var/snap/nextcloud/current/nextcloud/config/config.php`

-I will install the storage and configure the /etc/fstab to mount it at boot on ~/.snap I will also need to create an alert in the digital Ocean dashboard to send me an info when the storage on the block runs low
+I will also need to create an alert in the digital Ocean dashboard to send me an info when the storage on the block runs low